Springerle/py-generic-project/docs/authoring.rst

 ``docs/_build/html/index.html`` or ``docs/_build/index.html``
 (with newer versions of Sphinx) – just open it with your browser.

-If you used the current *Sphinx* version 1.3.1, the default theme is ‘Alabaster’.
+If you use the current *Sphinx* version, the default theme is ‘Alabaster’.
 Let's change that to the default theme used on *Read the Docs*, in ``docs/conf.py``:

 .. code-block:: python